 Some organizations are leaning into transparency in a heightened way.
 They’re sharing with their employees the financial state of the organization, the different scenarios they’re planning for, and what the operational plans of each of those scenarios look like.
 But in this world of uncertainty and not knowing what’s going to happen next, telling people what the financial numbers look like or what the hiring plans are – is nice – however, don’t just give the what, give the why, and also make it a two-way conversation.

 Transparency during bad times is essential.
 It’s not just morally the right thing to do, it’s the smart thing to do as well.
 It helps with long term positioning and reputation.
 It builds and reinforces organizational values: things like trust, like integrity, and courage.
 And it helps leaders confront the challenges and complex problems of these times by encouraging innovative thinking and novel ideas.

-Rx#2: Create Psychological Safety
+HR MEASURE#2: Create Psychological Safety

 Something about transparency that’s really important is to align our culture with psychological safety so that employees know it’s safe to give real, uninhibited feedback.
 So that employees feel like communication is a cooperative, give-and-take exchange.
-So that employees trust that if they share an observation if they suggest a big idea, they’re not going to be met with criticism or personal ridicule.
+So that employees trust that if they share an observation, if they suggest a big idea, they’re not going to be met with criticism or personal ridicule.
 They’re actually going to be listened to and heard.

-RX#3: Support managers dealing with new, remote work challenges
+HR MEASURE#3: Support managers dealing with new, remote work challenges

 People respond to different situations in very different, individual ways.
 And for people managing teams working from home either fully or partly this is doubly challenging.